-A virtual circuit is a path between the source and destination node, it's settled before sending data packets.
+A virtual circuit is a path between the source and destination node, it's settled before actually sending data packets.

-- 1. The source node asks the network to create a virtual circuit to the destination node whose address it provides. - 2.
+- 1. The source node requests to the network the creation of a virtual circuit to the destination node whose address it provides. - 2.
 Intermediate network nodes settle the path and assign it a virtual circuit identifier.
-The network returns the virtual circuit identifier to the source node. - 3.
-With the virtual circuit identifier, the source node can start sending data packets.
-Each packet header carries the virtual circuit identifier instead of the destination node address as would happen on normal packet switching. - 4.
+The network returns the virtual circuit identifier (VCI) to the source node. - 3.
+With the VCI, the source node can start sending data packets.
+Each packet header carries the VCI, instead of the destination node address as would happen on normal packet switching. - 4.
 Intermediate nodes forward the packets throughout the pre-established virtual circuit, all packets follow the same path, and sequence is therefore guaranteed.